Tamreen/mobile.app/readme.md

 - <code>jarsigner -verbose -sigalg SHA1withRSA -digestalg SHA1 -keystore keys/TamreenApp.keystore platforms/android/ant-build/CordovaApp-release-unsigned.apk TamreenApp</code>.
 - <code>/Users/hossamzee/android-sdk-macosx/build-tools/21.1.2/zipalign -v 4 platforms/android/ant-build/CordovaApp-release-unsigned.apk TamreenApp1.0.1.apk</code>.

+## Done:
+- Check every pullToRefresh method to respond to the current view.
+- Clean inputs everytime a form appears (No need for now).
+- There seems to be an issue when choosing the current location of the user (pages/choosemap.html).
+- Fix the issue of the scroll when adding a new training.
+- Add the ability for the user to see the readAt value.
+- Shorten the words when the interface is trainings.
+- Remove a lot of the inner styles.

 ## TODO:
+- Make the services real, e.g. Contacts, Location, Storage, etc.
+- Display the notifications and what is relevant.
+- Make the map in training details clickable.
 - Tell the user about the current state of the app, e.g. Loading..., etc.
 - Check the deviceType value sometimes it happens to be null.
-- Check every pullToRefresh method to respond to the current view.
 - Take some beautiful screenshots for the app to market it.
-- Mention that the faces are randomly generated, they do not mean anything personal.
 - Beautify the lines and codes, make them really beautiful.
-- Clean inputs everytime a form appears.
 - Design the about page.
 - Fix the error when there is no internet access.
 - There is an issue of performance when getting trainings that are around.
-- Make the method names the same.
-- Remove a lot of the inner styles.
 - Maybe fix the indian number validations.
-- There seems to be an issue when choosing the current location of the user (pages/choosemap.html).
-- Fix the issue of the scroll when adding a new training.
 - Fix the android back button, the button should be in the left.
 - Fix the rounding with buttons bar.
 - Check the warnings about SVG and fix them as possible.
-- Fix the issue with the events.
-- Add the ability for the user to see the readAt value.
-- Shorten the words when the interface is trainings.
-- $rootScope concept is really ill.
+- $rootScope concept is really ill (Fix the issue with the events).
-- Make the TOS.
+- Make the TOS (Mention that the faces are randomly generated, they do not mean anything personal).